Savatiana Monastery in Rodia, Heraklion Crete

 In conclusion, the Savatiana Monastery in Rodia, Heraklion Crete, is a religious site with a rich history that offers visitors a glimpse into the past.
 The monastery's naturally fortified location, beautiful architecture, and stunning religious artifacts make it an attraction worth visiting.

-Book a Tour Rent a Car
+Book a Flight Ferry Tickets Find a Room Things to do Rent a Car